honojs/hono/README.md

 const app = new Hono({ router: new RegExpRouter() })
 ```

-## Routing Ordering
+## Routing priority

-The routing priority is decided by the order of registration.
-Only one handler will be dispatched.
+Handlers or middleware will be executed in registration order.

 ```ts
 app.get('/book/a', (c) => c.text('a')) // a